 German inflation higher again in May: data

-Inflation in Germany, Europe's biggest economy, crept higher in May with consumer prices rising by 0.7 percent year-on-year, final data showed on Tuesday.
+Inflation in Germany, Europe's biggest economy, crept higher in May with consumer prices rising by 0.7 percent year-on-year, preliminary data showed Monday.

 The index had risen in April by 0.5 percent on a 12-month basis, the federal statistics office Destatis said in a statement.